 The feast continues with the main courses: Grana Padano risotto, prawns and bisque (€26)?
 Or why not try the guinea fowl on today's menu?
 Finally, we fall for the gnocchi alla Cacio e Pépé (21€), melting gnocchi topped with pine nuts, peas for greenness and crunch, Stracciatella and candied Datterino tomatoes.
 A generous , gourmet dish, just the way we like it.

-The veal breast with Café Lecase (24€) also drew rave reviews from the public (our taste buds).
+The veal breast at Café Lecase (24€) also drew rave reviews from the public (our taste buds).
 The chef's signature dish is accompanied by a stew of coconut beans, garlic, spring onions and a full-bodied jus.
 The meat is truly tender.

-So don't hold your breath, Itacoa is worth stopping for!
+Itacoa is worth stopping for!

 Location